 Range Builder Guide

 Range Builders create and deploy cyber ranges using Crucible platform components.
-They design infrastructure, scenarios, and user experiences to deliver engaging material that meets training, exercise, or challenge objectives.
+They design infrastructure, scenarios, and user experiences to support training, exercises, and challenges.

 Overview

-- Steamfitter: Automated scenario injection and task execution
+- Steamfitter Guide: Automated scenario injection and task execution

 Prerequisites

-- Understanding of your target virtualization environment (VMware vSphere, Azure, or Proxmox)
+- Environment knowledge: Familiarity with the target virtualization environment (VMware vSphere, Azure, or Proxmox)

 Common Range Patterns